 We are open!
 Our hotel and lounge are ready to serve you.
-Our restaurant is open for appetizers and drinks from 5:00 to 10:00 pm on Friday & Saturday with live music from 6:00 to 9:00 pm.
-Breakfast is served from 7:00 to 10:00 pm on Saturday & Sunday.
+Our restaurant is open for room service or take out 5:00 to 9:00 pm on Friday & Saturday for Dinner and 7:00 to 11:00 am on Saturday & Sunday for Breakfast.
 We want to assure valued guests like you that we are taking every precaution to make sure your stay will be safe and enjoyable.

 RELAXED DINING AT A FAVORITE BIG BEAR LAKE RESTAURANT

 Old-time favorite recipes have been combined with progressive California-style cuisine with an added Asian flair.
 Our Chef and his staff use only pure, natural ingredients combined with premium meats, selected seafood and poultry and specialty produce.
 The results ~ a menu of satisfying fare with extraordinary flavor!

 A memorable dining experience is about more than the food.
 It’s when the warm host, witty bartender, and savvy waiter treat you like family.
 Stop by, relax and soak in the rustic mountain atmosphere while enjoying the inventive gourmet cuisine at Stillwell's Restaurant and savor a dip in our heated outdoor pool.

 The poolside courtyard is just right for outdoor weddings, corporate BBQ’s or a relaxing poolside hospitality location.
 Stillwell’s Restaurant and Lounge offers intimate space inside, or outside on its spacious wooden deck.
 The Lodge at Big Bear Lake’s beautifully landscaped, open-air amphitheater with wrap-around pond offers a refreshing alternative for meetings and social events.